 Diagnosis of suspected HF starts with history, examination, 12-lead electrocardiogram, chest X-ray and natriuretic peptide measurement.
 Transthoracic echocardiography is the first-line imaging modality [3-5].
-Cardiovascular magnetic resonance (CMR) imaging plays an important complementary role in evaluating the underlying aetiology (or aetiologies), identifying LV thrombus, informing prognosis and guiding decision-making, particularly where echocardiographic windows are inadequate or findings inconclusive.
+Cardiovascular magnetic resonance (CMR) imaging plays an important complementary role in evaluating the underlying aetiology (or aetiologies), informing prognosis and guiding decision-making, particularly where echocardiographic windows are inadequate or findings inconclusive.
 CMR is not part of the assessment process in acute HF owing to reduced monitoring capability, patient intolerance of lying flat and reduced image quality (arrhythmias and reduced ability to breath-hold).
 For the diagnosis of the ambulatory patient with suspected HF, CMR receives a class IC recommendation in the ESC HF Guidelines [1].
 CMR is frequently used in the management of HF patients: the Euro CMR Registry reported the commonest indications for CMR to include risk stratification in suspected ischaemia, assessment of viability, and assessment of suspected myocarditis and cardiomyopathy [6].

 The image signal in MR arises from hydrogen nuclei which are aligned to the field of the scanner and then ‘excited’ by radiofrequency wave pulses.
 Energy is released as the excited nuclei or spins relax back to equilibrium magnetisation.
 Decay of the longitudinal and transverse components of magnetisation are exponential processes named T1 and T2 relaxation respectively.
 Whereas T2 relaxation takes into account dephasing due to random proton-proton interaction, T2* is a faster process, as it also takes into account dephasing accelerated by local inhomogeneities in the global magnetic field.
 Datasets in HF patients typically start with T1-weighted black-blood spin-echo sequences for anatomy, gradient-echo (bright-blood steady-state free precession) cine sequences in three long-axis and three short-axis planes to acquire chamber volumes, and contrast-enhanced inversion-recovery gradient-echo sequences with appropriate nulling of normal myocardium to look for late gadolinium enhancement (LGE).
 Further tissue characterisation sequences are acquired selectively to answer specific questions.

 The advantages of CMR over other non-invasive imaging modalities are accuracy, reproducibility [7, 8], unrestricted field of view, lack of ionizing radiation, and the ability to characterize myocardial tissue.
 CMR is the gold standard modality for the assessment of LV volumes and EF [9, 10], LV thrombus (Figure 1) [11-13], left atrium (LA) volumes [14] and the right ventricle (RV) [15].
-CMR tissue characterisation techniques may include inversion recovery images acquired either early (for thrombus imaging) or late (for scar imaging) after contrast administration, diffuse fibrosis assessment with T1 mapping and extracellular volume (ECV) measurement [16-18], iron concentration using T2* measurement, oedema evaluation using T2-weighted images, fatty infiltration with fat saturation sequences or T1-weighting, perfusion imaging with first pass T1-weighted images, and metabolism assessment using MR spectroscopy (MRS) [19].
+CMR tissue characterisation techniques may include inversion recovery images acquired either early (for thrombus imaging) or late (for scar imaging) after contrast administration, diffuse fibrosis assessment with T1 mapping and extracellular volume (ECV) measurement [16-18], iron concentration using T2* and non-contrast ‘native’ T1 measurement, oedema evaluation using T2-weighted images, fatty infiltration with fat saturation sequences or T1-weighting, perfusion imaging with first pass T1-weighted images, and metabolism assessment using MR spectroscopy (MRS) [19].
 Its limitations are its availability, cost, the exclusion of patients with non-MR-compatible devices [20], cerebrovascular clips or metallic objects in the eye, and the inability to scan patients who are too breathless to lie flat, or who have claustrophobia.
 In HF patients, electrocardiographic gating may be challenging in atrial fibrillation, high ectopic burden or broad QRS width.
 Furthermore, linear gadolinium chelates are contraindicated in individuals with estimated creatinine clearances <30ml/min, and renal dysfunction is relatively common in HF.
 Newer macrocyclic chelates have a better safety profile but should still be used with caution in advanced renal dysfunction [21].

 Ischaemic Cardiomyopathy (ICM)